EjosueRam/LogicTrack/README.md

-LogicTrack
-This web application focuses on the logic of tracking and managing Handling Units (HU), allowing the creation of charts and data management tools through an easy-to-use interface.
+LogicTrack is a web application designed to manage and track Handling Units (HUs).
+The application allows for the creation and visualization of charts, as well as data management through an intuitive interface.
+Its main features include:
-- Handling Unit Tracking
+- Tracking of Handling Units
 - Creation and visualization of charts
-- Data management
+- Data management tools
 - Intuitive user interface
 - Database implementation
 # Installation
 Follow these steps to install and configure the project:
 # Backend